fleep/hearye/README.md

 HOWEVER, currently this rebuild will break the running application.
 After you rebuild, restart the API container and it will restart the app with the latest build.

+### Reinitializing the database
+The database initialization scripts will run exactly once upon deploying your DB container.

+The database has a persistent docker volume, and the database won't reinitailize as long as this volume exists.

+To reinitailize the database you must either:
+1. Run [bin/db-reinit](./bin/db-reinit) which will re-run all the sql init scripts automatically on the existing volume
+2. Or delete the `hearye_db` docker volume and redeploy the DB container